Center for Child and Family Health: Services and programs

 The legal program addresses the complex legal needs of families served by CCFH and provides current legal information to CCFH staff.
 The legal director is made available by North Carolina Central University School of Law through its Clinical Programs Department.
 The program offers legal support to all of the CCFH programs, and works to expand the program's involvement on a university, state and national scale.
 Furthermore, the legal program focuses on state policy related to child well-being, training on mental health law and expert witness testimony, and court preparation for child witnesses.

 Research and publications

 CCFH is designated by the National Child Traumatic Stress Network as a Community Treatment and Services Center.
 Through this designation, CCFH bridges the gap between community-based practice and research on empirically proven interventions for childhood trauma.
-The center is well-renowned and has multiple publications by faculty and staff including:
+The center has multiple publications by faculty and staff including: